 Kids love to create art and if you give them a few tools and ideas on how to art journal they will go to town and come up with some colourful pages they will treasure for years to come!
-Art journaling is great for young children as well as for teens.
+Beginning art journaling is great for young children as well as for teens.

-Kids can create a book to keep all of their pages in one place.
+Kids can create a book to keep all of their beginning art journaling pages in one place.
 I like to use cardstock or cereal, pasta or cracker boxes for the front and back pages of some of my journals.
 Try using the clever cellophane cut-outs in some packaging and place a photo underneath like I did in this cover.
 The background was created by scrapping a few different folkart paint colours over the cardboard.
 Later I added some words and letters which I glued and stapled onto the cover.
 You can embellish your cover with squashed bottle caps, gems, glitter, trim or buttons.

 Here are 4 ideas on how to get started art journaling: